icaoberg/academic-kickstart/content/post/singularity-gotop/index.md

 To facilitate the building your container, you will find two **simple** scripts in the repository

 * `rbuild.sh`.
 Builds the image remotely and then pulls it down locally.
 You will need access to [SyLabs.io Remote Builder](https://cloud.sylabs.io/builder) to do this.
-Getting access is beyond the scope of this post.
+Getting access to the Remote Builder is beyond the scope of this post.
 * `build.sh`.
 Builds the image locally.
 You will root privileges to build the container locally.

 ### Building the image locally